 In honor of American soldiers’ commitment to their country, Shane Sibert designed the Benchmade Adamas Sibert 275 knife with quality in mind.
 Although it isn’t classified as a military knife, this knife stands up to it in every sense of the word.
 It’s a large, top-quality knife, one of Benchmade’s toughest full-size folders.

-According to one Benchmade Adamas Sibert reviewer, “it’s sturdy and well balanced,” and from another customer, “it is the stoutest, strongest knife that Benchmade has made.”
+According to several Benchmade Adamas Sibert reviewers, “It’s sturdy and well balanced,” “This knife is so sharp it astonished me right out of the box.” and from another customer, “It is the stoutest, strongest knife that Benchmade has made.”

 Benchmade Adamas Sibert knife specs:

-The Benchmade Sibert 275 has a coated BK1 semi stainless steel black matte finish on the blade that’s strong, yet it does need some maintenance to help keep it rust and corrosion free.
-The drop point tip is strong enough for heavy duty use.
-It dons cone-shaped thumb studs that are supported by a sound stop pin and pivot mechanism for ease in opening.
+The Benchmade Sibert 275 has a coated BK1 semi-stainless steel black matte finish on the blade that’s strong, yet it does need some maintenance to help keep it rust and corrosion free.
+The drop point tip is strong enough for heavy-duty use.
+It dons cone-shaped thumb studs that are supported by a sound stop pin and pivot mechanism for ease of opening.

 Pros and Cons:

-Benchmade makes a high quality product and part of every sale is donated to the Ranger Assistance Foundation.
-According to one reviewer, “this knife is so sharp it astonished me right out of the box.”
+Benchmade makes a high-quality product, and part of every sale is donated to the Ranger Assistance Foundation.

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.